cauldnz/code-with-engineering-playbook/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Format Guidance

+Documents in the playbook are authored in [markdown](https://en.wikipedia.org/wiki/Markdown) and we follow the [markdownlint](https://github.com/DavidAnson/markdownlint) default style.
+*TODO:* We may want to consider snapshotting our linting style into the repo itself

 # Legal Notices

 Microsoft and any contributors grant you a license to the Microsoft documentation and other content